vprathap21/vprathap21/README.md

 ## About me:

-- :man_technologist: I'm a frontend developer.
+- :man_technologist: I'm a Fullstack developer.
-- :desktop_computer: I like to create user facing websites using modern web technologies
-- :notebook_with_decorative_cover: Currently I'm learning React..

 ## Skills: